kc099/Energy_Meter/docs/DEVICE_GATEWAY.md

 ## Notes

-- Provisioning tokens automatically expire after 10 minutes unless overridden.
+- Provisioning tokens never expire by default.
+Supply `lifetime_minutes` when issuing if you need an automatic timeout.
 - Issuing a new API key overwrites the previous credential; devices must use the fresh key.
 - The app stores the last payload on the `Device` record for quick debugging and keeps a history in `DeviceTelemetry`.
 - Admin screens (`/admin/`) provide read-only access to issued tokens, credentials, and telemetry samples.